Uxin Limited (UXIN): These Numbers are Too Good to be true

 Sponsored

-The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 2883893 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 1628940 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 The Analysts eye on Uxin Limited (UXIN)